2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 7. Conversion Rate: Tracks the percentage of free trial users who convert to paid subscribers.
 Expected conversion rates range from 15-30% depending on trial length, marketing efforts, and content library.

-8. Customer Acquisition Cost (CAC): Measures the cost of acquiring new subscribers through marketing channels.
-Aim for a CAC that is lower than ARPU to ensure profitability.
+8. Customer Acquisition Cost (CAC): This measures the cost of acquiring new subscribers through marketing channels.
+To ensure profitability, aim for a CAC lower than ARPU.

-9. Time to First Episode: Measures the average time it takes for users to begin watching a new episode or show after launching Hulu.
+9. Time to First Episode: Measures the average time users begin watching a new episode or show after launching Hulu.
 Lower times (below 30 seconds) indicate a user-friendly interface and smooth content discovery.

 These are just expected ranges and benchmarks based on industry data and trends.
 Hulu’s actual metrics may differ significantly.
-Continuously monitor your own performance, analyze user behavior, and adapt your strategies to optimize engagement, retention, and profitability.
+Monitor your performance, analyze user behavior, and adapt your strategies to optimize engagement, retention, and profitability.

-Bonus Tip: Leverage platform-specific features like personalized recommendations, curated playlists, and exclusive content to keep users engaged and coming back for more.
+Bonus Tip: Leverage platform-specific features like personalized recommendations, curated playlists, and exclusive content to keep users engaged and returning for more.

 Expected Conversion Ratios for AI Marketing